 In 2021, 50% of respondents added new courses and programs to their training portfolio.
-In 2022, 75% expect that number to increase again.
+75% expect that number to increase again in 2022.

-In addition to expanding training programs, content will need to be changed or adapted as industries evolve and workforce needs shift in a post-pandemic world.
+Educational content will also need to change as industries evolve and workforce needs shift in a post-pandemic world.

 Learner preferences are changing

 Coming out of the pandemic, employees want more flexibility in how, when, and where they work.
 They also want this same level of flexibility in how, when, and where they learn.
-Training professionals will need to offer a wider mix of content formats, incorporating opportunities to access live and on-demand training, in-person and virtually.
+Training professionals will need to offer a wider mix of content formats, and provide access live and on-demand training, both in-person and virtually.

 The Great Resignation has created participant gaps

-Over the past year, record numbers of employees changed positions, changed professions, or exited the workforce altogether, which has affected the pool of prospective participants.
+Over the past year, record numbers of employees changed positions, changed professions, or exited the workforce altogether.
+This has changed the pool of prospective participants.
 To continue to reach more learners, training organizations will need to look beyond their existing industry database, attracting participants from new audience segments.

-While the past two years have caused disruption to the training industry, the performance of professional development programs has and will continue to remain strong.
+While the past two years have caused disruption to the training industry, the performance of professional development programs remains strong.
 The demand for training continues to increase, and programs are growing.
-The focus in the next year will be how to evolve our delivery of educational content to meet the current and future needs of learners.
+Training professionals will look for ways to change the delivery of educational content to meet the current and future needs of learners.